Coder-Yu/QRec/README.md

   <tr>
     <td>ratings</td>
     <td>D:/MovieLens/100K.txt</td>
-    <td>Set the path to input dataset.
+    <td>Set the file path of the dataset.
 Format: each row separated by empty, tab or comma symbol. </td>
   </tr>
  <tr>
     <td>social</td>
     <td>D:/MovieLens/trusts.txt</td>
-    <td>Set the path to input social dataset.
+    <td>Set the file path of the social dataset.
 Format: each row separated by empty, tab or comma symbol. </td>
   </tr>
   <tr>
     <td scope="row">ratings.setup</td>
     <td>-columns 0 1 2</td>
-    <td>-columns: (user, item, rating) columns of rating data are used;
+    <td>-columns: (user, item, rating) columns of rating data are used.<br>
-      -header: to skip the first head line when reading data<br>
     </td>
   </tr>
   <tr>
     <td scope="row">social.setup</td>
     <td>-columns 0 1 2</td>
-    <td>-columns: (trustor, trustee, weight) columns of social data are used;
+    <td>-columns: (trustor, trustee, weight) columns of social data are used.<br>
-      -header: to skip the first head line when reading data<br>
     </td>
   </tr>
   <tr>
     <td scope="row">recommender</td>
     <td>UserKNN/ItemKNN/SlopeOne/etc.</td>
-    <td>Set the recommender to use. </br>
+    <td>Set the recommender to use. <br>
     </td>
   </tr>
   <tr>
     <td scope="row">evaluation.setup</td>
     <td>-testSet ../dataset/testset.txt</td>
-    <td>Main option: -testSet, -ap, -cv (choose one of them) </br>
+    <td>Main option: -testSet, -ap, -cv (choose one of them) <br>
-      -testSet path/to/test/file (need to specify the test set manually)</br>
+      -testSet path/to/test/file (need to specify the test set manually)<br>
-      -ap ratio (ap means that the ratings are automatically partitioned into training set and test set, the number is the ratio of test set. e.g. -ap 0.2)</br>
+      -ap ratio (ap means that the ratings are automatically partitioned into training set and test set, the number is the ratio of the test set. e.g. -ap 0.2)<br>
-      -cv k (-cv means cross validation, k is the number of the fold. e.g. -cv 5)</br>
+      -cv k (-cv means cross validation, k is the number of the fold. e.g. -cv 5)<br>
-      Secondary option:-b, -p, -cold, -tf, -val (multiple choices) </br>
+      Secondary option:-b, -p, -cold, -tf, -val (multiple choices) <br>
-      <b>-val ratio </b> (model test would be conducted on the validation set which is generated by randomly sampling the training dataset with the given ratio.)</br>
+      <b>-val ratio </b> (model test would be conducted on the validation set which is generated by randomly sampling the training dataset with the given ratio.)<br>
       -b thres （binarizing the rating values.
-Ratings equal or greater than thres will be changed into 1, and ratings lower than thres will be unused. e.g. -b 3.0）</br>
+Ratings equal or greater than thres will be changed into 1, and ratings lower than thres will be abandoned. e.g. -b 3.0）<br>
-      -p (if this option is added, the cross validation wll be executed parallelly, otherwise executed one by one) </br>
+      -p (if this option is added, the cross validation wll be executed parallelly, otherwise executed one by one) <br>
-      <b>-tf </b> (model training would be conducted on TensorFlow if TensorFlow has been installed) </br>
+      <b>-tf </b> (model training will be conducted on TensorFlow (only applicable and needed for shallow models)) <br>
       -cold threshold (evaluation on cold-start users, users in training set with ratings more than threshold will be removed from the test set)
      </td>
   </tr>